 https://wordpress.local only works on your own computer as it can look up the IP address from the

 /etc/hosts file.
 With Avahi anybody in the same local network can type

 https://wordpress.local and access the site (assuming there are no additional firewalls or restrictions in place).

-In theory you could allow anybody in the world to access your development website running inside your Vagrant box by using some tunneling system like PageKite or localtunnel.
-We have not tested it and the setup depends on so many details regarding your laptop and other local settings, that we cannot provide generic instructions here.
-This kind of setups are however very rare.
+In theory you could also allow anybody in the world to access your development website running inside your Vagrant box by using a tunneling system like PageKite or localtunnel.
+We have not tested this setup and it involves so many details regarding your local settings that it is not possible for us to provide generic instructions here.
+These kind of setups are however very rare.
 Most developers use the shadow (staging) environments instead when they want to publish their work on a server that can be accessed anywhere from the Internet.